A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Introduction

-Y.Hu, J.Li, and J.Niu \cite{HLN} carry out this strategy in genus two.
-Their desingularisation seems more efficient than ours, in the (vague) sense that the information encoded by the admissible cover \emph{far from the special branch} is useless.
-In \cite{HuNiuTwisted}, Hu and Niu reconstruct the blow-up by gluing projective bundle strata indexed by \emph{treelike structures} and \emph{rooted level trees}; these data are reminiscent of piecewise-linear functions on tropical curves, though missing both the slope and the metric data.
+In \cite{HuNiuTwisted}, Hu and Niu reconstruct the blow-up by gluing projective bundle strata indexed by \emph{treelike structures} and \emph{level trees}; these data are reminiscent of piecewise-linear functions on tropical curves, though missing both the slope and the metric data.
 These authors have already pointed out the similarities between their indexing set and the combinatorial data appearing in the moduli space of multi-scale differentials \cite{BCGGM}.
 This relation certainly deserves further attention: we think that canonical divisors on tropical curves could provide the right language to talk about it, and the geometry of Gorenstein curves could be the informing principle of further investigations.
 We expect a crucial ingredient for an all-genus desingularisation will be a good compactification of canonical curves.